Questions and Answers about EPA's Hydraulic Fracturing Study

 In November 2012, EPA held five technical roundtables on each stage of the hydraulic fracturing water cycle: water acquisition, chemical mixing, well injection, flowback and produced water, and wastewater treatment and waste disposal.
 In February 2103, the agency released a Technical Roundtable Summary Report that provides an overview of discussion, suggestions, and individual statements pertaining to the study.

 In December 2013, EPA reconvened the study's technical roundtable.
-Subject-matter experts discussed the outcomes of the 2013 technical workshops, stakeholder engagement, and plans for the draft assessment report expected to be released for public comment and peer review in December 2014.
+Subject-matter experts discussed the outcomes of the 2013 technical workshops, stakeholder engagement, and plans for the draft assessment report.

 Following the drafting of the Study Plan, the Agency hosted a webinar for stakeholder groups and the public in February and March 2011.
 The webinar provided an overview of the purpose and development stages of the draft study plan, and an opportunity for public stakeholder input.
 Click here to see the webinar presentation slides.